 - Text field to edit the file name and extension.
 If the background is red, a file with same name already exist in the folder.
 Tab will auto-complete to existing names in the current directory.

 - Increment Filename

-- Adds/increase or removes/decreases a trailing number to your file name (use to make versions of a file).
+- Adds/increases or removes/decreases a trailing number to your file name (used to make versions of a file).